micropython/micropython/docs/workflows.md

 ## BLE

-The BLE workflow is enabled for nRF boards.
+The BLE workflow is enabled for Nordic boards.
 By default, to prevent malicious access, it is disabled.
 To connect to the BLE workflow, press the reset button while the status led blinks blue quickly after the safe mode blinks.
 The board will restart and broadcast the file transfer service UUID (`0xfebb`) along with the board's [Creation IDs](https://github.com/creationid/creators).
 This